-This Be a MATE (Make Allergy Treatment Easier) allergy awareness resource for Primary school years is designed to provide educators with information for teaching Foundation - Year 6 students what allergies are and how to help classmates who have them.
+This Be a MATE (Make Allergy Treatment Easier) allergy awareness resource for secondary school years is designed to provide educators with information for teaching Year 7-10 students what allergies are and how to help classmates who have them.
 This includes being able to recognise an allergic reaction, including anaphylaxis, and act appropriately when it occurs.

-The interactive activities in this resource have been designed to be used as part of the school's Health and Physical Education programs.
+The interactive activities in this resource have been designed to be used as part of the school's Health and Physical Education and Design and Technologies (Home Economics/Food Technology) programs.
 It uses a range of appropriate learning and teaching styles and provides clear, planned curriculum opportunities for students to understand and explore areas linked to allergy awareness.
 The parent information sheets also promote a whole school approach to students' learning.